CircuitVerse/Blog/content/posts/PulkitGupta_Phase_1_Report.md

 #### Simulator Testing

-The major task of the project is to create a test suite for the circuitVerse simulator which ensures that new changes do not break the current functioning of the simulator.
+The major task of the project is to create a test suite for the CircuitVerse simulator which ensures that new changes do not break the current functioning of the simulator.
 We have to build a test suite using the testbench engine, which provides an abstraction layer to the code.

 For creating the test suite, we used [JEST testing library](https://jestjs.io/).
-For testing any circuit using testbench, we can pass test data and circuit data to the testbench function (runAll), which runs tests(which doesnot involve any web browser) and returns a test summary.
+For testing any circuit using testbench, we can pass test data and circuit data to the testbench function (runAll), which runs tests (which does not involve any web browser) and returns a test summary.

 **Work Flow**